 - Not enough practice to prepare (only like 5 practice problems for each skill)

-- May suffice for cramming and last minute preparation
+- May suffice for cramming and last minute preparation, not much else

 - organized by overall topic